yduartep/angular-full-sample/README.md

 3. Each time you change the language, that title will change.

 ### iii.
 How to use the language selector
-In the core module, there is a 'language-selector' component that could be displayed anywhere to select the language for translation.
+In the core module, there is a **language-selector** component that could be displayed anywhere to select the language for translation.
 On this sample application, was added in the header component.

-The 'language-selector' component could be initialized in two ways:
+The **language-selector** component could be initialized in two ways:
 1. With a list of custom languages: `<app-language-selector [languages]="languages"></app-language-selector>`
 2. Without any predefined language: `<app-language-selector></app-language-selector>`